Castro ditches phone, brings bat, Pirates beat D-backs 6-4 – KION546

 The sparse crowd at Chase Field didn’t give Castro too much grief for the phone gaffe, though a couple of jeers could be heard during his first at-bat.
 Castro didn’t seem to mind, responding with a single.
 He added a triple in the sixth inning and scored on Greg Allen’s double to make it 5-2.

-The Pirates jumped out a 2-0 lead in the third when Ben Gamel’s double to the right-center gap brought home Jason Delay and Kevin Newman.
+The Pirates jumped out a 2-0 lead in the third when Ben Gamel’s double to the right-center gap brought home Jason Delay and Kevin Newman, who finished with three hits.

 Pittsburgh pushed its advantage to 3-0 in the fourth on a double steal.
 Tucupita Marcano was able to dart home from third base while the D-backs defense was distracted with Delay, who was caught in a rundown between first and second.